jevans97utk/SlenderNodes/oaipmh/figshare/README.rst

 Records retrieved from OAI-PMH harvest for Figshare can have the following outcomes:

-- Create new object in GMN
+- Create new object in GMN (If SID is new, and thus implicitly, PID as well.)
-- Update existing object in GMN
+- Update existing object in GMN (if SID exists but PID is new).
-- Result in a log entry that a minor revision was not updated
+- Result in a log entry that a minor revision was not updated (If both PID and SID already exist, but the date is new).
-- Be ignored entirely
+- Be ignored entirely as already harvested (If both PID and SID exist, but date of record hasn't changed).

 Plant UML diagram of logic for processing records: